Hi everyone.

 Korakrit Arunanondchai is a recent graduate of the Rhode Island School of

-’s Printmaking Department and has worked for both Ryan McGinness
+Design’s Printmaking Department and has worked for both Ryan McGinness

 and Rirkrit Tiravanija.
 He has also worked with Dell Computers on